 Guidelines to assist applicants with academic backgrounds.

-These notes are provided to assist applicants with academic backgrounds, most likely working in Higher Education Institutions (for example universities, research institutes, or similar organisations).
+These notes are provided to assist applicants with academic backgrounds most likely working in Higher Education Institutions (HEI's - universities, research institutes, or similar organisations).
 It may be noted that applicants may be from any level in the academic hierarchy, it being necessary only to fulfil the IET Expectation for Fellows.

 The IET Expectation for Fellows is as follows: